-Based in Hamilton, Ontario, Hammer City Roller Derby is comprised of the all-star WFTDA charter Hammer City Eh!
-Team and the Hammer City Dundurn Hassle, both of whom compete against other leagues in Canada and internationally.
+Proudly representing and skating in Hamilton, Ontario, Hammer City Roller Derby is comprised of the all-star WFTDA charter Hammer City Eh!
+Team and the Hammer City Dundurn Hassle, both of whom compete against other leagues in Canada and internationally, plus the Pier Pressure freshmeat/rookie team.
 A junior derby program was established in spring 2017 with the goal of competing in the near future.

 Hammer City is proud to be the second international member of the Women’s Flat Track Derby Association (WFTDA), the international governing body of the sport with over 420 member leagues around the world.
 As a WFTDA league, Hammer City helps shape the continued growth and development of roller derby.

 1. Respect – We will treat others with dignity and consideration.

 2. Teamwork – We will work together to achieve success as individuals and as a whole both on and off the track.